GMurira/LetsGoo/README.md

-taking a leap of faith with this go thing
+Taking a leap of faith with this go thing